rgarro/Martin/README.md

 With the hope if I finish this microgame and play it at the sea shore just before I surf my next directional kiteboard it will help me dont lose the board while transitioning on a wave.

+The Bayesian Sunk in the shores of porticello.

 [![que no se resistieran, por que sino los mataban ... ](https://raw.githubusercontent.com/rgarro/Martin/master/martin.png)]